 Consider two different arrangements of the same song, such as an anthemic U2 hit vs a stripped-down acoustic cover of the same song.
 You are essentially hearing the same musical work both times, but the texture has been vastly altered.
 For the sake of this article, we’re not focusing on how the singer’s voice sounds different from Bono’s.

-By understanding the different types of texture in music, you can enhance the emotional impact your music has on the listener and create arrangements that really take people on a dynamic journey.
+By understanding the different types of texture in music, you can enhance your music’s emotional impact on the listener and create arrangements that take people on a sonic journey.

 The Four Types of Musical Texture

-There are four main types of texture in music: monophony, polyphony, homophony, and heterophony.
+Music has four main types of texture: monophony, polyphony, homophony, and heterophony.

 We’ll take an in-depth look at each of these and how they can be applied and combined in your productions to create interesting arrangements.

-We will be getting into a little bit of music theory here, but even if your knowledge of theory is limited (like mine is), you will be able to understand these concepts too!
+We will be getting into a bit of music theory here, but even if your theory knowledge is limited (like mine), you will be able to understand these concepts too!

 A monophonic texture consists of a single melodic line.
 This is probably the easiest texture to pick out when listening to music.

 A good example of monophony would be one person singing “The Star-Spangled Banner”.
-The singer is often singing one melody line at a time with no additional vocal accompaniment.
+The singer often sings one melody line at a time with no additional vocal accompaniment.
 Other examples of monophony would include a lead guitar riff or a lead synth part.